Interaction of Ultra Relativistic e- e+ Fireball Beam with Plasma

 In conclusion, we have shown that the $e^-e^+$ or {\em fireball beam} and plasma system that will be developed for PWFA experiments may also be used to produce in the laboratory a scenario relevant to test the very important microphysics issues of relativistic astrophysical phenomena.
 As a result of the CFI, the incoming {\em fireball beam} filamentation occurs over a plasma length of only a few cm.
 The current filaments generate large B-fields that lead to the enhanced emission of synchrotron and betatron radiation.
 Initial considerations indicate that the beam filamentation, the B-field generation, and the associated beam energy loss, as well as the excess radiation can in principle be observed in a single experiment.

 We thank Prof. W. Mori and Dr. R. A. Fonseca for useful discussions.
-Work supported by the European Research Council (ERC-2010-AdG Grant No. 267841) by the U.S. DoE Grant DE-FG02-92ER40745, by Funda\c c\~ao Calouste Gulbenkian, and by Funda\c c\~ao para a Ci\^encia e Tecnologia grants SFRH/BD/35749/2007 and PTDC/FIS/66823/2006 (Portugal).
+Work supported by U.S. DoE Grant DE-FG02-92ER40745, by Funda\c c\~ao Calouste Gulbenkian, and by Funda\c c\~ao para a Ci\^encia e Tecnologia grants SFRH/BD/35749/2007 and PTDC/FIS/66823/2006 (Portugal).
 SFM and LOS thank KITP (UCSB) where part of this work was done, partially supported by NSF Grant PHY05-51164.
 Simulations performed on Dawson (UCLA) and IST (Portugal) clusters.